 # Treat all participants in your sport, as you like to be treated.
 Do not bully or take unfair advantage of another competitor.

 # Co-operate with your coach, teammates and opponents.
 Without them there would be no competition.
 Participate for your own enjoyment and benefit, not just to please parents and coaches.

-# Respect the rights, dignity and worth of all participants regardless of their gender, ability, cultural background or religion.
+# Respect the rights, dignity and worth of all participants regardless of their gender, ability, cultural background, sexuality or religion.

 # West Coast Futsal Association reserves the right to remove any player or spectator from its competitions or centres whose behaviour is not in keeping with its values and standards.

 SPECTATOR CODE OF BEHAVIOUR

 West Coast Futsal Association is committed to providing a safe environment for participation.
 Aggressive, threatening or other inappropriate behaviour by members, their families, their friends, and other sporting personnel while attending a game or event will not be tolerated.

 These behaviours are outlined in our Code of Behaviour and specifically include:

 * harassing or ridiculing players, coaches, officials or other spectators